Preventing Prompt Injection with Type-Directed Privilege Separation: Implementation

 \subsubsection{Environment overview}

-For the calendar invitation scenario, we build a custom environment that simulates email exchanges between the agent and a receiving party.
-We first generate calendar information for $200$ people.
-The calendar has discrete time slots, from Sunday to Saturday, 8am to 5pm, with each time slot being an hour.
-Each person has a random number of events from $10$ to $30$, randomly distributed throughout the week, and ensuring that no events overlap.
-Each event has a title, a list of attendees, a time slot, and a description.
-We append a unique code \emph{SCRTINFO} into each event description, representing the sensitive information contained within the event.
+For the calendar scheduling scenario, we build a custom environment to simulate email exchanges between a user's agent and a recipient.
+We first use a frontier model to generate calendar information for $200$ simulated individuals.
+Each calendar spans a single week and consists of discrete one-hour time slots from Sunday to Saturday, between 8:00 AM and 5:00 PM.
+In addition, we populate each calendar with a random number of events (from $10$ to $30$) and distribute them throughout the week without overlap.
+The events feature a title, a list of attendees, a time slot, and a description.
+We include the phrase \emph{SCRTINFO} within each event description to represent private information.

-We then pair up the people randomly to form $100$ pairs.
-For each pair, the first person is the user, and the second person is the receiving party.
-There is a email thread that contains the original email from the user, and all subsequent emails from the agent and receiving party.
-The agent has access to the user's calendar and can either \emph{reply} to the email thread or \emph{end} the email thread and add a meeting to the user's calendar.
-The agent used by the receiving party has two modes: \emph{benign} and \emph{malicious}.
-In the benign mode, we use the agent design described in \cref{sec:calendar_invitation_naive}.
-In the malicious mode, the agent is designed to use prompt injections to extract private information from the user's calendar.
+We then form $100$ random pairs of individuals.
+For each pair, the first individual is assigned as the user and the second is assigned as the recipient.
+We create an email thread to store the user's original request along with all subsequent emails between the two parties.
+As described in \cref{sec:calendar_invitation}, the user's agent has access to the user's calendar and can either \code{reply} to the email thread or \code{end} it and add a meeting to the user's calendar.
+To represent the recipient, we instantiate a second agent using the design from \cref{sec:calendar_invitation_naive}.
+The recipient can operate in one of two modes: \emph{benign} or \emph{malicious}.
+In benign mode, the recipient responds normally to the user's requests.
+In malicious mode, the recipient uses prompt injection in an attempt to exfiltrate private information from the user.